samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 ### Sending messages

-Sending a message to SAMI or another device works as it does in the [REST API.](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message)
+Sending a message to SAMI or another device works as it does in [Posting a message](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message) and [Posting a message with actions](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message-with-actions).

 ### Receiving messages